drupix/skeleton/templates/README.txt

 Drupal 7 contains the following template files which you can override and modify by copying them to your sub-theme.

-The Zen theme overrides a handful of Drupal's templates.
-In order to override those templates, you should copy them from the zen/templates folder to your sub-theme's templates folder.
+The Skeleton theme overrides a handful of Drupal's templates.
+In order to override those templates, you should copy them from the Skeleton/templates folder to your sub-theme's templates folder.

 As always, when adding a new template file to your sub-theme, you will need to rebuild the "theme registry" in order for Drupal to see it.
 For more info, see: https://drupal.org/node/173880#theme-registry

-Located in zen/templates:
+Located in skeleton/templates:
   html.tpl.php
   page.tpl.php
   maintenance-page.tpl.php
   node.tpl.php
-  region.tpl.php
-  region--footer.tpl.php
-  region--sidebar.tpl.php
-  region--no-wrapper.tpl.php
   block.tpl.php
-  block--no-wrapper.tpl.php
-  comment-wrapper.tpl.php
-  comment.tpl.php
-  user-picture.tpl.php
+  block--user--login.tpl.php

 Located in /modules/aggregator:
   aggregator-feed-source.tpl.php